‘OM’ – The 17th Earl of Oxford Edward de Vere’s Royal nativity is expressed – by this simple mathematical sum: 12 + 14 = 26.

 And both put to death for their beliefs.

-Following the words “divine thrusting on” (composed of ‘17’ letters) found in Edmund/Edward’s (Sol.2) Lear – alluding to Oxford’s own conception, we find them immediately succeeded by:
+Following the words “divine thrusting on” (composed of ‘17’ letters) found in Edmund/Edward’s (Sol.2) Lear – which allude to Oxford’s own conception, we find these words immediately succeeded by:

-The word ‘admiral’ is a marsupial of the word “admirable” confirming who Oxford’s father was – while the year of his birth is alluded to as he informs us his “nativity” was under “Ursa Major”.
-He says this because this star-cluster was one of the original ‘48’ constellations identified by Ptolemy.
+The word ‘admiral’ is a marsupial of the word “admirable” confirming who Oxford’s father was – while the year of his birth ‘1548’ is alluded to as he informs us his “nativity” was under “Ursa Major”, he says this because this star-cluster was one of the original ‘48’ constellations identified by Ptolemy.

 This 3rd soliloquy concludes with a line of complete gobbledegook – and although it is a travesty of literature – it makes perfect sense mathematically: